-Analytical testing is used in raw material testing, in-process testing, release testing, stability testing, investigative testing, and post registration testing for drug substances and products.
-It forms an important part of the Analytical Development Strategy for a number of reasons including:
+Analytical testing is used in all aspects of drug and device development including raw material testing, in-process testing, release testing, stability testing, investigative testing, and post registration testing for drug substances and products.
+It forms an important part of the analytical development strategy for several reasons including:

-• Analytical tests can be used to measure a number of parameters of a range of constituent components
+- Analytical tests can be used to measure several parameters of a range of constituent components

-Each test method (analytical or biochemical) must be appropriately validated against ICH requirements.
-Methods are classed as Assay, Identity or Impurity tests.
-Each method requires details on its accuracy, precision, repeatability, specificity, detection limit, quantitation limit, linearity, range defined in validation activities, validation protocols and reported in validation reports.
+Each test method — analytical or biochemical — must be appropriately validated against ICH requirements, under which methods are classed as assay, identity, or impurity tests.
+Each method requires a documented assessment on its accuracy, precision, repeatability, specificity, detection limit, quantitation limit, linearity, range defined in validation activities, validation protocols and reported in validation reports.